 - Tennessee is 5th in the nation for women murdered by men, most often with a gun, according to the Violence Policy Center.

 - According to the Tennessee Suicide Prevention Network, approximately 600 Tennesseans commit suicide with a gun each year – 50 per month.
 In 2015, the number was 638.
 In 2016, the number was 675.
 Youth (ages 10-24) firearm suicides have increased significantly over the last five years.

 - Since January 2015, at least 28 Tennessee children have been fatally shot when they or another child gained access to an unsecured, loaded gun and pulled the trigger.

-- In 2015, there were at least 51 unintentional shooting in Tennessee.
-As of December 27, 2016, there have been 81 unintentional shootings in Tennessee resulting in 15 deaths.
+- In 2015, there were at least 51 unintentional shooting in Tennessee resulting in 13 deaths.
+In 2016, there were at least 81 unintentional shootings in Tennessee resulting in 15 deaths.
 In 2017, there were at least 80 unintentional shootings resulting in 26 deaths.

 - Guns and Ammo ranks Tennessee as the 11th best state for gun owners while The Law Center to Prevent Gun Violence gives Tennessee gun laws an F.

 - Background checks are not required for all gun purchases in Tennessee.
 Purchasing a gun through a private party, outside of a gun show, or via an online gun exchange without a background check is completely legal.
-According to the Tennessee Bureau of Investigation, over 19,000 firearm transactions were denied, the highest number in a decade.
-In 2015, 471 wanted persons were identified by the background check system when they attempted to purchase a firearm, the highest number in a decade.
+According to the Tennessee Bureau of Investigation, in 2017, nearly 21,000 firearm transactions were denied, the highest number on record.
+In 2017, 451 wanted persons were identified by the background check system when they attempted to purchase a firearm.

 POLICIES WE SUPPORT

 - Expanding background checks to cover all gun sales

 - Strengthening child access prevention (CAP) laws (passage of MaKayla’s Law) to hold adult gun owners responsible when they leave a loaded gun accessible to a child and the child fires the gun and injures or kills themselves or another person.

 - Gun violence restraining orders (GVROs) or “Families Know First” policies that allow immediate family members and law enforcement to petition a judge to temporarily remove firearms from the possession of a person who represents a likely immediate threat to themselves or others.